dblock/iex-ruby-client/README.md

 `Query params` supported include:
 `chartByDay`

 This is a complicated endpoint as there is a lot of granularity over the time period of data returned.
 See below for a variety of ways to request data, NOTE: this is _NOT_ as exhaustive list.
+Access to Historical Prices from more than 5 years ago is only included with paid subscriptions

 ```ruby
 historical_prices = client.historical_prices('MSFT') # One month of data